 Household Electrical Misinformation

 Myths tend to have an element of truth but are otherwise false, incomplete, or misleading.
 If I tried to cite and quote the sources containing various home electrical myths, there would be no end of it.
-It will be more constructive for me to give examples of the kinds of untruths infecting our culture and the media, and to encourage think-for-themselfers to educate themselves more in my website and other sources.Some Specific Myths
+It will be more constructive for me to give examples of the kinds of untruths infecting our culture and the media, and to encourage think-for-themselfers to educate themselves more usingn my website and other sources.Page Menu:

 Some Specific Home Electrical Myths